-We then draw samples from the graphical model with joint distribution $p(\mathbf{x})$.
+We then draw samples from the graphical model with joint distribution $p(\mathbf{x})$ .
 We run the RHLA depth n procedure to select nodes, and for each step in the forward selection we plug in the outcomes according to the relevant sample at that node.
 This approach mimics what would happen in hypothetical scenarios, and we can say that we are playing the game.

-Given one realization x from the graphical model, the pseudo algorithm is presented in Algorithm 1.
-The while loop is necessary to terminate the algorithm when all the nodes have been explored, while the for loop is used to go through all the not-yet-explored nodes.
-Finally, the if condition ensures that the right depth is achieved.
+Given one realization from the graphical model, the pseudo algorithm is presented in Algorithm 1.
+The algorithm presents two parts: a first one, that constitutes the core of the algorithm from where we call the recursion, and a second one that presents the recursive function itself.
+In the core we find a while loop that is necessary to terminate the algorithm when all the nodes have been explored and an if condition that breaks the process if none of the nodes presents a positive CV.
+In the recursive function we have an if condition that ensures that the correct depth is achieved, and a for loop that goes through all the not-yet-explored nodes.
 When running a RHLA strategy on small examples (cfr.
 Section 6.1) there is the possibility to run a RHLA for every possible evidence, spanning the whole sample space.
 By averaging the revenues and costs collected through the strategy, we get a value that coincides (exact and myopic case) or approximates (RHLA case) the estimated final value.
 In large examples (cfr.
 Section 6.2) this is not possible and we estimate the final values through a Monte Carlo sampling procedure.